MicrosoftDocs/power-platform/power-virtual-agents/configure-web-security.md

 When you create a Power Virtual Agents bot, it is immediately available in the **Demo website** and  **Custom website** channels to anyone who knows the bot ID.
 These channels are available by default, and no configuration is needed.

-Users can find the bot ID directly from within Power Virtual Agents, by receiving it from someone, or even by guessing it.
+Users can find the bot ID directly from within Power Virtual Agents or by receiving it from someone.

 Depending on the bot's capability and sensitivity that might not be desirable.